 - Streets

 - Street curbs and gutters

 - Street trees

+- Access roads

+- Bridges

+- Sidewalks

-- Access roads - Bridges - Sidewalks - Multi-use paths/trails - Water lines and supporting infrastructure (if owned and operated by a publicly owned utility). - Sewer lines and supporting infrastructure (if owned and operated by a publicly owned utility). - Stormwater lines and supporting infrastructure (if owned and operated by a publicly owned utility). - Electric, gas, and broadband lines (if owned and operated by a publicly owned utility.
-Rural electric cooperatives are not considered publicly owned utilities.
-Assistance to private utilities is allowable under a waiver granted to the State of Iowa under 87 FR 75644 as applied according to the Combined Policies and Procedures Guide)
+- Multi-use paths/trails

+- Water lines and supporting infrastructure (if owned and operated by a publicly owned utility).

+- Sewer lines and supporting infrastructure (if owned and operated by a publicly owned utility).

+- Stormwater lines and supporting infrastructure (if owned and operated by a publicly owned utility). - Electric, gas, and broadband lines (if owned and operated by a publicly owned utility.
+Rural electric cooperatives are not considered publicly owned utilities).
+Assistance to private utilities may be provided according to private utility assistance policy in the Combined Policies and Procedures Guide as allowed by HUD Memo: Replacement of the Alternative Requirement on Privately-Owned Utilities at Section III.G.3 of the CDBG-DR Consolidated Notice (87 FR 6388) and (87 FR 31663) for Disasters Occurring in 2020 and 2021 dated December 12, 2022.

-For all applications that require the construction of infrastructure in support of housing, the applicant will provide a line-item request for each infrastructure item based on anticipated costs of construction, provide support documentation for these costs, and demonstrate that funding is not available through other existing federal, state, or local programs (e.g. TIF, DOT, general fund, etc.).
+For all applications that require the construction of infrastructure in support of housing, the applicant will provide a line-item request for each infrastructure item based on anticipated costs of construction, provide support documentation for these costs, and demonstrate that funding is not available through other existing federal, state, or local programs (e.g., TIF, DOT, general fund, etc.).
 All infrastructure in support of housing is subject to federal labor standards and Davis Bacon prevailing wage compliance.
 Infrastructure contracts must be separate from housing contracts.